Wittummm/Featherweight/dev/dev-changelog.md

 The shader developer should make use of Issues(bugs), Discussions(ideas), and Pull Requests(changes) especially when it is significant to do so and when not in a dev version.
 -->

-Version: v0.x.x.x.Dev (Refer to changelog as pre v1 is volatile)
+Version: v0.x.x.x-alpha (Refer to changelog as pre v1 is volatile)

 ### Version Phases
-Major.Minor.Revision.Patch.Tag, pre v1 versions are highly volatile.
+Major.Minor.Revision.Patch-Tag, pre v1 versions are highly volatile.
+- Major = A set of new features, likely breaking
+- Minor = New feature, potentially breaking
+- Revision = Changes to how a feature works, should not be breaking
+- Patch = Fix an issue, cannot be breaking

+#### Tags
+ - `-alpha` Alpha - Unstable, Development version
- - Dev - Unstable
+ - `-beta` Beta - Non-stable
+ - `-rc0.0.0.0` RC(Release Candidate) - Mostly stable, can be applied every Major version(There may be exceptions)
+   - Release Candidate version(`0.0.0.0` part) is optional.
+The normal version must still be used even when the RC version is used, it is simply a parallel version of how close it is to being released.
+The RC version should be: `currentVersion - lastNonRCVersion` which is the diff of the two.
- - Alpha - Core mechanics
+ - `noTag` Release - Stable

 ### Branches
  - `main` stable releases